-While this may net you short-term savings, in the long run, not disclosing all required information on an insurance form can be extremely costly.
+While this may net your short-term savings, in the long run, not disclosing all required information on an insurance form can be extremely costly.
 Insurance companies make a living by ensuring that they only pay out claims to people that are 100% eligible to receive them.

-If you make a claim after paying your monthly premium for years and during your claim review an investigator figures out that a preexisting condition wasn’t disclosed, you’ll forfeit your claim and be removed from your insurance policy or be asked to pay a higher monthly premium.
+If you make a claim after paying your monthly premium for years and during your claim review an investigator figure out that a preexisting condition wasn't disclosed, you'll forfeit your claim and be removed from your insurance policy or be asked to pay a higher monthly premium.

 Remember, insurance is only good if it provides you with peace of mind.
 Make sure you know you'll be covered by being honest on your application.

 The less coverage you buy the more you'll save.
 You should, however, make sure that you purchase enough coverage so the loss of your income won't impact your family's well being.